‘Vanderpump Rules’ Star Ariana Madix Sparks Pregnancy Rumors, Brittany Cartwright Weighs In

 During the event, Madix and Cartwright were joined by their partners, Sandoval and Jax Taylor, respectively, as well as other Vanderpump Rules co-stars, including Kate Maloney, Tom Schwartz, and Kristen Doute.

-After the first fan pointed out that Madix appeared to be sporting a baby bump as she posed alongside her co-stars, another fan suggested that her supposed bump could have simply been the “camera angle” as Cartwright fired back at the strange rumors.
+After the first fan pointed out that Madix appeared to be sporting a baby bump as she posed alongside her co-stars, another fan suggested that her supposed bump could have simply been the “camera angle.”

 “I don’t think she does but it would [definitely] be just an angle she is tiny tiny and gorgeous,” Cartwright explained.